-Applicants who request funding in the application and are admitted to the program, receive guaranteed funding for at least 4 years.
+All applicants who are admitted to the program receive guaranteed funding for at least 4 years.

 RA/TA Match for Incoming Ph.D.
 Students